oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       ii.
 Open the keystore.

-      For a CDB environment (source database in this lab is CDB ),  run the following command (ensure to update password).
+      For a CDB environment (source database in this lab is CDB ),  run the following command after updating with your password.
       ```text
       <copy>
       ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY password container = ALL;